 The name derives, as often happens, from its inventor Joseph-Marie Jacquard, who at the beginning of the 800 created a revolutionary machine that allowed to mechanically create complex fabrics, by drastically lowering production times.
 Indeed, Joseph-Marie Jacquard put together various ideas and inventions of the time, but mainly inspired by the prototype of the weaving loom made by Jean Le Calabrais.

-This Catanzaro weaver worked in France at the same time of Jacquard, but he did not have the same luck of him, in proposing his invention.
+This Catanzaro weaver worked in France at the same time as Jacquard, but he did not have the same luck as him, in proposing his invention.
 In fact, its prototype caused quite a big fuss and the French weavers boycotted it.
 However, an example of it is still exhibited in the museum of arts and crafts in Paris.

 in 100% Made in Italy velvets

 and fabrics manufacturing.